 Spelt is not gluten-free and not allergy-friendly compared to chickpea flour.
 People with wheat allergy or gluten sensitivity should be careful when using this flour.

 Spelt is a whole grain and like most whole grains it contains a great source of carbs, protein.
 It also contains essential nutrients that can aid the immune system and help fight some of the most common illnesses such as diabetes, hypertension, and heart issues.
 If you are looking for a healthier pancake recipe, try my Banana Buckwheat Pancakes recipe.

 As I usually say, it is always a good idea to consult your primary care physician and nutritionist for advice on what to eat or consume.

 How to store this Flour

 It is recommended to store all whole grains flours in a cool, dry place.
 Some people prefer storing flour in the freezer or refrigerator.
 I have never had any issues.
 And maybe it is because I never buy whole grains flour in large quantities.
-Before buying large quantities of flour, I would advise that you know how you will use and for how long you will be storing it.
+Before buying large quantities of flour, I would advise that you know how you will use it and for how long you will be storing it.

-Always do your own research, read all nutrition facts and talk to your doctor.
+Always do your own research, read all nutrition facts, and talk to your doctor.